-In November 2023, the Company issued 31,260 shares of Class A common stock as restricted stock grants ("RSGs") as equity compensation, pursuant to the BHM Individuals Plans, directly to and among certain of the Manager's executive management team and personnel who provide other services to the Manager.
-Such RSGs will vest one-third on May 25, 2024, and the remainder will vest ratably on an annual basis over a two-year period from April 1, 2024.
+In November 2023, the Company issued 31,260 shares of Class A common stock as restricted stock grants ("RSGs"), pursuant to the BHM Individuals Plans, directly to and among certain of the Manager's executive management team and personnel who provide other services to the Manager (collectively, the "BREH Personnel"), as equity compensation for services provided to the Manager in such capacities.
+One-third of such RSGs vested on May 25, 2024, and the remainder will vest ratably on an annual basis over a two-year period from April 1, 2024.